digitalbazaar/bedrock-permission/README.md

 In [bedrock][], the typical usage pattern for checking permissions occurs when an actor attempts to perform an action on a resource.
 An actor is any identity as defined via [bedrock-identity][].
-In order to check to see if an actor has a permission to act on a resource, the `checkPermission` API in the [bedrock-identity][] module is used.
+In order to check to see if an actor has a permission to act on a resource, it may be passed to the `checkPermission` API, provided that its `sysResourceRole` or `sysPermissionTable` has been set.

-This API will create and cache the actor's permission table.
-Then it will check the table to see if a particular permission exists.
+The [bedrock-identity][] `get` API will create and cache the retrieved identity's (aka actor) permission table.
+When this actor is passed to the `checkPermission` API, it will check the table to see if a particular permission exists.
 If it does, and the actor is granted the permission for all resources, the permission check succeeds.
 Otherwise, if a resource or set of resources has been given to the API, these must be checked.
 In order to check resources, first a translate function, if given, is applied to determine which identifiers should be looked for in the table for the given resources.
 This translation can be arbitrary; the default behavior is to use the identifiers for the resources themselves.
-There are some built-in options that allow different properties of the resources (eg:
-'owner') to be scanned to find alternative identifiers.
+There are some built-in options that allow different properties of the resources (eg: 'owner') to be scanned to find alternative identifiers.
 If a look up of the resource is necessary to check those properties, a custom function may be provided to obtain that information during identifier translation.

 Once the identifiers for the resources have been determined, they are checked against the actor's permission table as well.
 If they exist, the permission